 Home → Cash Management

-The Office of the State Treasurer (OST) processes all cash receipts statements from all State agencies.
-In Fiscal Year 2013, more than 162,000 cash receipts were processed; more than 1 million checks were distributed, as well as 577,777 electronic fund transfers (EFTs) for vendor payments.
-Banking services provided to State agencies are coordinated by the Treasurer's Office--including deposit access to 36 Maine bank accounts, check stop payments and / or reissues, wire transfer services, and more.
+The Office of the Treasurer serves as the state’s banker and reconciles cash receipts from all state departments.
+In fiscal year 2020, more than 118,451 cash receipts were reconciled; over 798,121 checks were paid, and more than 4.3 million electronic funds transfers completed.
+Banking services provided to State departments include deposit access to 41 bank accounts, stop payments and/or reissues, wire transfers, positive pay, ACH debit, ACH credit, remote deposits, payment cards and more.
 Cash flow is monitored.
-Funds not needed to pay State expenses are invested through the Treasurer's cash pool in obligations of the U.S. Government, repurchase agreements, CDs in Maine banks, money market mutual funds, corporate bonds, and commercial paper.
-The cash pool included 100 funds with average daily balance of more than $509 million, and was managed with safety, liquidity and yield in mind.
-Cash pool earnings from investments registered at more than $1.47 million, including more than $182,000.00 to the General Fund.
+Funds not needed to pay state expenses may be invested through the Treasurer's Cash Pool in obligations of the U.S. Government, CDs in Maine banks, money market deposit accounts, corporate bonds, and commercial paper.
+The Cash Pool includes 112 funds, averaged more than $1.913 billion in fiscal year 2020, and was managed for safety and liquidity with yield in mind.
+In fiscal year 2020, the Cash Pool earned more than $32.1 million in earnings from investments, including more than $12.12 million to the General Fund.

 The goal of the Office of the State Treasurer (OST) is to ensure effective internal controls of State cash transactions by providing centralized cash collection, processing, disbursement and management of State funds.
 From an accounting perspective, OST works toward internal controls through proper segregation of duties-the Treasurer is appointed by the Legislature, while the Department of Administrative and Financial Services is part of the Executive Branch of State government.